Inferno (Niven and Pournelle novel)

-Inferno is a fantasy novel written by Larry Niven and Jerry Pournelle, published in 1976.
+Inferno is a fantasy novel written by Larry Niven and Jerry Pournelle and published in 1976.
 It was nominated for the 1976 Hugo and Nebula Awards for Best Novel.

 Background

 The book drew inspiration from the geography of Dante's Inferno and the theology of C S Lewis's The Great Divorce, which is that salvation and entry into paradise, via self-knowledge and repentance, can be achieved by all.
 However, most of Hell's denizens in the novel either deny their sins or feel they deserve their fate.